Endersik4/MarineRunner/ListOfAllFeatures.md

 - Pause Menu <br/>
 - Death widget when player died (player can load last save or exit the game) <br/>
 - Messages that player can pick up and read  <br/>
+- tutorial with customizable text that shows on player screen and disapear after time
 <h4> - HUD </h4>
 - Shows current health on progress bar <br/>
 - Shows currently holding weapon with ammunition information <br/>